openstack/horizon/doc/source/topics/tutorial.rst

 Tutorial: Building a Dashboard using Horizon
 ============================================

-This tutorial covers how to use the various components in Horizon to build an example dashboard and a panel with a tab which has a table containing data from the back end.
+This tutorial covers how to use the various components in horizon to build an example dashboard and a panel with a tab which has a table containing data from the back end.